Zhecheng-Wang/fp-dataset-artifacts/README.md

 ## Training and evaluating a model
 To train an ELECTRA-small model on the SNLI natural language inference dataset, you can run the following command:

-`python3 run.py --do_train --task nli --dataset snli --output_dir ./trained_model/`
+`python run.py --do_train --task nli --dataset snli --output_dir ./trained_model/`

 Checkpoints will be written to sub-folders of the `trained_model` output directory.
 To evaluate the final trained model on the SNLI dev set, you can use

-`python3 run.py --do_eval --task nli --dataset snli --model ./trained_model/ --output_dir ./eval_output/`
+`python run.py --do_eval --task nli --dataset snli --model ./trained_model/ --output_dir ./eval_output/`

 To prevent `run.py` from trying to use a GPU for training, pass the argument `--no_cuda`.

 To train/evaluate a question answering model on SQuAD instead, change `--task nli` and `--dataset snli` to `--task qa` and `--dataset squad`.

-## New: To Evaluate a Pretrained Model for Contrast Sets
+## DoubleNew: To Evaluate a Pretrained Model for Contrast Sets
-Simply run `python3 evaluate_contrast_sets.py` to evaluate a model on ALL contrast sets after training.
+Simply run `python evaluate_contrast_sets.py` to evaluate a model on ALL contrast sets after training.
+This will also create `eval_prediction.jsonl` files in each of the contrast sets.

+## Perform Error Analysis
+Open analysis directory and run `python error_analysis.py` and `python error_analysis_contrast.py` to see example errors and error statistics.

 **Descriptions of other important arguments are available in the comments in `run.py`.**